Rybeau-University/COSC428Project/README.md

 functions from the swing_analysis.py file to perform and display the analysis.

 ### swing_analysis.py
-Swing analysis.py contains the code related to performing the joint angle calculation, comparison and drawing of coloured markers on the frame.
+swing_analysis.py contains the code related to performing the joint angle calculation, comparison and drawing of coloured markers on the frame.

 ### analysis.sh